jenzhenky/data_adventures/_pages/about.md

 title: "About"
 ---

-I'm a data analyst living in New York City.
+I'm a data scientist living in New York City.
 Right now, I'm learning Python and data science by working on the projects on this blog and my [Github](https://github.com/jenzhenky).

 My interest in data began when I was in finance and analyzed solar energy datasets as a leading indicator in investment research.
 When I worked in operations at a startup, I collected data to finetune the company's marketing campaign and improve client outreach.
 By learning Python, I hope to expand my analytical toolkit and help businesses make smarter strategic decisions.